Ruppert Archaeopteryx

 The Ruppert Archaeopteryx (ancient wing) is a Swiss high-wing, pod-and-boom, single-seat, microlift glider that was designed by Roger Ruppert and is produced by Ruppert Composite GmbH.

-The aircraft is named for the feathered Archaeopteryx dinosaur.
+The aircraft is named for the feathered Archaeopteryx dinosaur that lived during the Late Jurassic Period in what is now Europe.

 Design and development

 The Archaeopteryx was conceived as a foot-launchable microlift sailplane, with the design goals of a light empty weight, low stall speed with gentle stall characteristics, good maneuverability and good high speed performance.
 A further goal was a sailplane that could be foot-launched in zero wind conditions.

 The Archaeopteryx design started in 1998 at the Zurich University of Applied Sciences (ZHAW) as a research project.
 The first flight of the initial prototype was in September 2001.
 Based on initial lessons the prototype was modified and reflown in May 2002.
 Further flight tests and modifications were carried out, with the prototype re-flying in its new form in March 2003.
 The production prototype design was started in 2006 and completed in 2009.
 The first series production started in the summer of 2009 and production deliveries to customers commenced in May 2010.
-By the summer of 2021, 18 aircraft had been delivered to customers in Australia, Argentina, Germany, France, Austria and Switzerland.
+As of September 2023, 38 aircraft had been delivered to customers in Australia, Argentina, Germany, France, Austria, USA, Canada and Switzerland.
+Most are using the electrical propulsion.

 The controls are conventional, with a stick for ailerons and elevator and rudder pedals.
 The aircraft uses flaps for glidepath control, which function as airbrakes when set to 45-70 degrees.
 A ballistic parachute with an area of 62 m2 is also fitted.
 The aircraft can be rigged for flight by one person in 15 minutes.
-It has been launched by foot, aero-tow, bungee launch, auto-tow and winch-launch and has been landed on its wheel and foot-landed as well.
+It has been launched by foot, aero-tow, bungee launch, auto-tow and winch-launch.
+Typically take-off and landing are on the main wheel.
+For foot launch, the bottom cover is opened to stick the legs out.
+A foot landing has been performed to achieve the FAA class 2 certification.

 The aircraft can accommodate pilots from 165 to 195 cm in height and 55 to 100 kg.